 Not applicable.

 The time unit of measure for Austria is one week for which the local units have to report all their journeys (laden or empty) performed by selected vehicles.
-The local units have to report at most for either one week every four years (load capacity of the local unit below 15 t) or one week for each quarter every year (load capacity of the local unit more than 15 t), depending on the size of the company.
+The local units have to report at most for either one week every four years (load capacity of the local unit below 15 t) or one week for each quarter every year (load capacity of the local unit more than 15 t), depending on the size (in terms of vehicles) of the local unit.

-If only places of loading/unloading are reported, the vehicle kilometres are calculated by using a distance matrix created by Statistics Austria.
+If only places of loading/unloading are reported, the vehicle kilometers are calculated by using a distance matrix created by Statistics Austria.

 Data is transmitted to Eurostat according to the legal act.